cristianeams/pg-ex/README.md

+#This is a...

-#A PostgreSQL database from JavaScript directly using the native pg driver
+PostgreSQL database from JavaScript directly using the native pg driver